-2014 Annual General Meeting
+2016 Annual General Meeting

-The Annual General Meeting was held on 29 April 2014.
-The meeting was attended by 95 shareholders, in person or through a proxy, representing 77 percent of the votes.
+The Annual General Meeting was held on 26 April 2016.
+The meeting was attended by 92 shareholders, in person or through a proxy, representing 76.90 percent of the votes.
 All meeting-elected Board members were present.
 Also present were the Company's auditor and members of the nomination committee.
 The meeting's main decisions were as follows:

-- Adoption of the Board's proposal that no dividend be paid for 2013. - Payment of annual fees to the Board of Directors (excluding travel expenses)
+- Adoption of the Board's proposal for a dividend of SEK 0.5 per share for 2015. - Payment of annual fees to the Board of Directors (excluding travel expenses) were set at SEK 1,925,000, distributed as follows: SEK

-were set at SEK 1,925,000, distributed as follows: SEK 400,000 each to the Chairman and Deputy Chairman and SEK 225,000 to each of the other Board members who are not employees of the Group.
-The meeting also adopted auditors' remuneration for reasonable costs, to be paid against invoice based on actual time spent on carrying out their assignments.
+400,000 each to the Chairman and Deputy Chairman and SEK 225,000 to each of the non-executive directors, SEK 50,000 to the chairman in the remuneration and audit committee and SEK 30,000 to other directors.
+The meeting also adopted auditors' remuneration for reasonable costs, to be paid against invoice based on actual time spent on carrying out the assignment.

-- Principles for remuneration and terms of employment for the CEO and other senior executives. - Procedures for the appointment of the nomination committee and its work.
+- Principles for remuneration and terms of employment for the CEO and other members of executive management. - Procedures for the appointment of the nomination committee and its work.